emma-egeli/Leveraging_General_AI/README.md

 ```
 ### Conclusions
 ---
-This program successfully utilizes Gemini in making a simple fact checker by giving it a list of rules and requirements it must follow.
+This program successfully utilizes Gemini in making a simple fact checker tool through.
 One important thing to note is that this program has case-handling in place where the program will still successfully run in the event that there are no tokens on the API key.
 Another thing to note is that this program is also able to handle non-English text and will automatically return its verdict in language it detects in the user input, which makes it a flexible option.

 ### User Guide
 ---